apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

 ## Context

-James products rely historically on Spring for injections.
-Spring version is outdated (4.3.25 instead of 5.3 release line).
+James products rely historically on Spring for dependency injection.
+It doesn't use last major Spring version (4.x instead of 5.x).
 Spring enables overriding any component via a configuration file thus endangering overall correctness by giving too much power to the user.